Frequently Asked Questions

 IT staff are available in the residence halls throughout the semester for troubleshooting.
 However, personal computer software and/or hardware is not maintained by the IT staff.

 UVa-Wise IT staff are available during move-in days each semester, as well as throughout the semester, and by calling the Help Desk at 276-376-4509.
 You may also visit www.uvawise.edu/oit for specific requirements and tutorials.

-The Director of Residence Life (DRL) & Assistant Director of Residence Life (ADRL) provide a comprehensive residence life program at UVa-Wise, including daily supervision, oversight and strategic planning for the Residence Life staff and serving as resources to our more than 800 residential students.
+The Director of Residence Life (DRL) provides a comprehensive residence life program at UVa-Wise, including daily supervision, oversight and strategic planning for the HRL staff and serving as a resource to our more than 700 residential students.
 Their offices are located in the Student Life suite on the lower-level of Cantrell Hall.

 Community Coordinators (CC) are responsible for assisting with the daily operations in one of the three residential communities on campus.
-The CC provides direct supervision to the RA staff in his/her community as well as coordinating and overseeing all mediations, resolving conflicts, and programming initiatives in his/her assigned community.
+The CC provides direct supervision to the RA staff in his/her community as well as coordinates and oversees all mediations, resolving conflicts, and programming initiatives in his/her assigned community.

 Resident Advisors (RAs) are students trained to serve as resources, peer counselors, and community builders.
 All residents should get to know their RAs the first day on campus.

 The College provides 24-hour/day coverage of campus with a staff of full-time police officers certified by the Virginia Department of Criminal Justice Services.
 The Campus Police Office is located on the lower-level of Cantrell Hall.